Puffing Billy is a well-preserved heritage railway, popular with tourists visiting Melbourne.

 During the journey, the trains cross three trestle bridges and four level crossings.

-The most famous landmark to be crossed on this Puffing Billy route is the iconic Monbulk Creek trestle bridge.
+The most famous landmark to be crossed on this Puffing Billy route is the iconic Monbulk Creek trestle bridge (in the video below).

 Puffing Billy stations